 But here’s the truth: your questions, your struggle, your relationship with God are your own.
 Being in relationship with God calls you to relationship with others who profess the faith.
 It’s not a solitary endeavor.
 But, while you hold God in community, you are given the chance to struggle with God in a place no one else can see.

 Jacob, a progenitor of the faith, struggled hard!
 In the end, he emerged completely changed (bless his heart, his hip was never the same).

 Struggle with God and watch yourself be transformed; your questions are valid and blessed.
 Your challenges are never beyond God’s reach.
 You are not meant to follow without question.
 Push back and see what God can do.

 God, you meet us in the struggle.
-Help us to ask the right questions so that we can see know more fully.
+Help us to ask the right questions so that we can see you more clearly.
 Amen.

 Kaji Douša is the Senior Minister of the Park Avenue Christian Church, a congregation of the Disciples of Christ and the United Church of Christ, in New York City.